-- · who are disabled or chronically sick;
+- who are disabled or chronically sick

-- who are of pensionable age;
+- who are of pensionable age

-- · who are on low incomes: and
+- who are on low incomes

-- who live in rural areas.
+- who live in rural areas

 We have responsibilities under the Rural Needs Act 2016 and Section 75 of the Northern Ireland Act 1998.
-In this role, we aim to ensure government policies recognise consumer needs in rural areas, and promote equality of opportunity and good relations across a range of equality categories.
+We aim to ensure public policy recognise consumer needs in rural areas, and promote equality of opportunity and good relations in a range of equality categories.